copremesis/api_braintree/api.md

 ### api local gem/libray figure
 ![Local API flow diagram](https://docs.google.com/drawings/d/1d-awxPC664DlIhTWM_pqK9SkcjD2udJWgO8K-gRZ_5U/pub?w=960&amp;h=720)

-When used in the context of web development, an API is typically defined as a set of Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, which is usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.
+When used in the context of web development, an API is typically defined as a set of Hypertext Transfer Protocol (HTTP) request __messages__, along with a definition of the structure of response __messages__, which is usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.
 While "web API" historically has been virtually synonymous for web service, the recent trend (so-called Web 2.0) has been moving away from Simple Object Access Protocol (SOAP) based web services and service-oriented architecture (SOA) towards more direct representational state transfer (REST) style web resources and resource-oriented architecture (ROA).[7]
 Part of this trend is related to the Semantic Web movement toward Resource Description Framework (RDF), a concept to promote web-based ontology engineering technologies.
 Web APIs allow the combination of multiple APIs into new applications known as mashups.
 Web use to share content

 ### api figure
 ![remote API flow diagram](https://docs.google.com/drawings/d/1yWy8O4jCKL4RG4JRvASOZ2FZ9lUJZPQQluAxBk-wE0w/pub?w=960&amp;h=720)